1993 - National Register of Historic Places

 In 2000 a group of dreamers created a restoration committee.
 Throughout the years many bake sales, soup suppers, and grants raised funds toward the lofty goal.
 In 2006 the windows were restored and the roof sealed to stop leakages.
 The elevator from the first floor to the second floor was installed in 2009.
 Other progress was made in reinforcing the basement and leveling the first floor with gypcrete.
 We reached $500,000 in restoration progress.
-On August 16, 2010, we received a $1.5 million Main Street Iowa I-Jobs grant.
-The restoration project total of $3.5 million dollars resulted in improvements in: a new roof; geothermal heating & cooling installation; auditorium tin ceiling restored to original colors and hand painted; drywall installed in the annex dressing rooms, main floor offices and meeting rooms, and the grand auditorium; hard wood floors stripped and restained; new doors; repaired windows and added trim; walls painted; installed audio/video/lighting equipment; and carpet and tile flooring laid.
-June 2012 found the "grand lady" ready.
+On August 16, 2010, the non-profit board received a $1.5 million Main Street Iowa I-Jobs grant.
+That was the push needed to fully restore.
+The restoration project total of $3.5 million dollars resulted in these improvements: a new roof; geothermal heating & cooling installation; auditorium tin ceiling restored & hand painted to original colors; drywall installed in the annex dressing rooms, main floor offices and meeting rooms, and the grand auditorium; hard wood floors stripped and re-stained; new doors; window pairs; walls painted; audio/video/lighting equipment installed; and carpet and tile flooring laid.
+June 2012 found the "grand lady" ready to meet her public.

 ACT III ~ Ready

 The Grand Opening was April 5 & 6, 2012, featuring the Ron Cooley Trio with Jeff Millhollin, a local attorney who wrote several songs and was accompanied by Omaha musicians.